 Osteoarthritis is more straightforward though no less painful, involving bone-on-bone grinding as the result of wear and erosion of joint cartilage.

 Arthritis can be a very serious condition, permanently damaging the joints.
 It is not always apparent what form of arthritis a person has, and often an X-ray or blood test is required.
-We offer free consultations and will get to the bottom of your aches and pain.
+We will get to the bottom of your aches and pain.

-If you are looking for effective and long lasting relief for arthritis in Mesquite, Dallas, Garland or any nearby city in Dallas County, Texas, call our medical clinic today at (972) 285-6703 for a complimentary consultation.
+If you are looking for effective and long-lasting relief for arthritis in Mesquite, Garland, Sunnyvale, Forney, Terrell, or any nearby city in Dallas and Kaufman County, call our medical clinic at (972) 285-6703 to schedule an appointment.
 Our doctors will help you decide on the right treatment plan to get you back to enjoying all of the activities you love to do, pain-free!